Olivier-Boudeville/Ceylan-LEEC/README.md

 The main differences introduced by LEEC are:
 - more comments, more spell-checking, much clarification
-- more typing, more runtime checking
+- more typing, more runtime checking, extended traces supported
 - dependency onto [Ceylan-Myriad](https://github.com/Olivier-Boudeville/Ceylan-Myriad) added, to benefit from its facilities
 - JSON parser can be JSX (the default), or Jiffy (refer to the `JSON parsers` section)
 - porting done from [gen_fsm](https://erlang.org/documentation/doc-6.1/lib/stdlib-2.1/doc/html/gen_fsm.html) (soon to be deprecated) to the newer [gen_statem](https://erlang.org/doc/man/gen_statem.html)
 - minor API changes, for a clearer mode of operation
 - fixed the compilation with Erlang version 23.0 and higher (ex: w.r.t. to http_uri/uri_string, to updated dependencies such as Jiffy, and newer Cowboy for the examples)
-- allow for *concurrent* certificate requests (ex: if managing multiple virtual hosts, all requesting new certificates at webserver start-up); so LEEC generates certificates in parallel and does not rely on a *registered* FSM anymore
+- allow for *concurrent* certificate requests (ex: if managing multiple virtual hosts, new certificates being requested for all of them at webserver start-up); so LEEC generates certificates in parallel and does not rely on a *registered* FSM anymore
+- global, ets-based TCP connection pool replaced by a per-FSM internal cache
 - `connect_timeout` deprecated in favor of `http_timeout`